 Frequently asked questions

-How long does this take per delivery?
+How much time does proper documentation require per delivery?

-Can I do this with Excel?
+Can I manage this tracking with spreadsheet software?

-What if I forget to register?
+What's my backup plan if I forget to document deliveries?

-📚 Sources consulted
+Sources consulted

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source